What is C2PA? A Guide to Content Provenance

 For Brands and Businesses

-In a corporate context, authenticity is paramount.
+In a corporate context, authenticity matters.
 C2PA allows brands to ensure their marketing assets are genuine and provides a reliable framework for verifying user-submitted content or evidence for insurance claims, thereby mitigating fraud and legal risks.

 The Future is Verifiable